swax/NAISYS/docs/005-multi-machine-redux.md

 Answers to design questions resolved during planning:

-1. **Local mode: no SQLite** - Break the SQLite/Prisma dependency from naisys entirely.
+1. **Local mode: no SQLite** - Break the SQLite/Prisma dependency from NAISYS entirely.
 In-memory data structures only.
-No shared schema between hub and runner.
+No shared schema between hub and NAISYS.

 2. **Mail in local mode: send only** - `ns-mail send` routes directly to the target agent in-process.
 No list/read/search/archive.
 Sufficient for local dev/test.

-3. **Pausing is first-class** - Agent pausing is a general mechanism with multiple triggers: cost overrun (hub pushes pause), hub disconnect (runner self-pauses), manual hub command.
-Runner tracks a set of pause reasons per agent and only resumes when all reasons are cleared.
+3. **Pausing is first-class** - Agent pausing is a general mechanism with multiple triggers: cost overrun (hub pushes pause), hub disconnect (instance self-pauses), manual hub command.
+Instance tracks a set of pause reasons per agent and only resumes when all reasons are cleared.

-4. **Hub disconnect: pause agents** - Runner pauses all agents on hub disconnect.
+4. **Hub disconnect: pause agents** - Instance pauses all agents on hub disconnect.
 Agents are not useful without the hub (no mail, no cost tracking, no session management).
 Fire-and-forget data buffers until reconnect.
 On reconnect, flush buffer and resume.

 5. **Agent config in hub mode: hub-pushed** - Hub owns agent configs in its database.
-Configs pushed to runner when starting an agent.
-No yaml files on runner in hub mode.
+Configs pushed to instance when starting an agent.
+No yaml files on instance in hub mode.
 Yaml files can be imported/exported to the hub.

 6. **Cost tracking: hub-pushed** - No separate spend-check call.
 Hub monitors costs from `cost.write` batches and pushes `agent.pause` / `agent.resume` when limits change.

-7. **Runners table replaces hosts** - Hub has a `runners` table (self-registered on first connection) and a `user_runners` table (which agents can run on which runners).
-Both hub and runner have `HUB_ACCESS_KEY` in `.env`; if they match, the connection is accepted.
-The old `hosts` table is replaced; `hosts` may still exist for hub identity in hub-to-hub federation.
-A runner is a naisys process instance - typically one per machine, but multiple on the same machine is supported.
+7. **Hosts identify NAISYS instances** - Instances self-register into the existing `hosts` table on first connection.
+A `user_hosts` table maps which agents can run on which hosts.
+If a user has no `user_hosts` entries, they can run on any host.
+Both hub and instance have `HUB_ACCESS_KEY` in `.env`; if they match, the connection is accepted.
+A host is a naisys process instance - typically one per machine, but multiple on the same machine are supported.

 8. **Hub routes agent starts** - In hub mode, `ns-agent start` sends a request to the hub.
-Hub looks up `user_runners`, picks the first available connected runner for that user, and pushes `agent.start` to it.
+Hub looks up `user_hosts` (or considers all hosts if no entries), picks the first available connected host for that user, and pushes `agent.start` to it.
 In local mode, `ns-agent start` just starts the agent directly in-process.

-9. **Display formatting: runner-side** - Hub returns raw data for mail and cost queries.
-Runner formats into tables/hierarchies.
-Standard API pattern, allows runner-side logic on the data.
+9. **Display formatting: client-side** - Hub returns raw data for mail and cost queries.
+Client formats into tables/hierarchies.
+Standard API pattern, allows client-side logic on the data.

-10. **Sync code: deleted** - Sync infrastructure was deleted from the runner (~2,800 lines) rather than relocated to the hub.
-If hub-to-hub federation needs sync later, it will be rewritten purpose-built for that use case rather than adapting the old runner-to-hub protocol.
+10. **Sync code: deleted** - Sync infrastructure was deleted (~2,800 lines).
+All sync-related indexes removed from the schema.

+11. **No hub-to-hub federation** - Interhub scaffolding (`interhubServer.ts`, `interhubClient.ts`, `interhubConnection.ts`, `interhubClientLog.ts`) has been removed.
+Single hub architecture only.
+Federation is out of scope.

-11. **Database package: hub-only** - `@naisys/database` is removed from naisys runner dependency.
+12. **Database package: hub-only** - `@naisys/database` is removed from NAISYS dependency.
 Hub is the sole consumer.

-12. **Socket.IO events, not JSON-RPC** - Instead of a custom JSON-RPC protocol with correlation IDs, the hub API uses Socket.IO's native event + acknowledgement pattern. `hubClient.sendRequest<T>()` wraps acks in Promises for request-response. `hubClient.sendMessage()` is used for fire-and-forget.
+13. **Socket.IO events, not JSON-RPC** - Instead of a custom JSON-RPC protocol with correlation IDs, the hub API uses Socket.IO's native event + acknowledgement pattern. `hubClient.sendRequest<T>()` wraps acks in Promises for request-response. `hubClient.sendMessage()` is used for fire-and-forget.
 No custom framing or routing layer needed.

-13. **User list separate from registration** - Rather than bundling the user list into the `runner.register` response, a separate `user.list` event allows reloading user configs without reconnecting.
+14. **User list separate from registration** - Rather than bundling the user list into the auth handshake response, a separate `user.list` event allows reloading user configs without reconnecting.
 Registration is handled during Socket.IO auth handshake.

-14. **Hub services, not handlers directory** - Hub API handlers live in `apps/hub/src/services/` alongside other hub services (e.g., `hubUserService.ts`), not in a separate `handlers/` directory.
-Each service registers its events on `runnerServer` during hub startup.
+15. **Hub services + handlers directories** - Hub infrastructure lives in `apps/hub/src/services/` (e.g., `naisysServer.ts`, `naisysConnection.ts`, `hostRegistrar.ts`).
+Hub API event handlers live in `apps/hub/src/handlers/` (e.g., `hubUserService.ts`, `hubRunService.ts`).
+Each handler registers its events on `naisysServer` during hub startup.

 ---